 Truthfully, I don’t know for certain how much I’ll pay for vehicle care and maintenance over the next 10 years.
 However, since I know what type of vehicle I’m driving, I can estimate costs for fuel, oil, repairs, maintenance, depreciation, license and registration, tires, insurance, etc. Based on my calculations, my expenses will be approximately $134,000 over 10 years.
 Therefore, it may make more sense for me to claim actual expenses because I can generate a greater deduction over the ten-year time frame.

-You can see the year by year comparison here:
+You can see the year by year comparison of my estimates here:

 Now, if I drive more than 20,000 a year – let’s say I drive 26,500 miles a year – it may make more sense for me to take the mileage deduction because I could claim approximately $153,700 over 10 years.
 If the IRS raises the mileage rate up to 60¢, then I don’t even have to drive that many miles.
 If they lower the rate down to 47¢ or so, I’d have to drive more than 26,000 miles for that deduction to make sense for me.